-In accordance with rules adopted by the IDPH, a student will be exempted from: this policy's requirements for:
+In accordance with rules adopted by the IDPH, a student will be exempted from this policy's requirements for:

-- Religious grounds, if the student's parent/guardian present the IDPH's Certificate of Religious Exemption form to the Superintendent or designee.
-When a Certificate of Religious Exemption form is presented, the Superintendent or designee shall immediately inform the parent/guardian of exclusion procedures pursuant to Board policy 7:280, Communicable and Chronic Infectious Disease and State rules if there is an outbreak of one or more diseases from which the student is not protected; - 2.
-Health examination or immunization requirements on medical grounds, if the examining physician, advanced registered practice nurse, or physician assistant provides written verification; - 3.
-Eye examination requirement if the student's parent/guardian show an undue burden or lack or access to a physician licensed to practice medicine in all of its branches who provides eye examinations or a licensed optometrist; or

-4. Dental examination requirement if the student's parent/guardian show an undue burden or a lack of access to a dentist.
+- Religious grounds, if the student's parents/guardians present the IDPH's Certificate of Religious Exemption form to the Superintendent or designee.
+When a Certificate of Religious Exemption form is presented, the Superintendent or designee shall immediately inform the parents/guardians of exclusion procedures pursuant to Board policy 7:280, Communicable and Chronic Infectious Disease, and State rules if there is an outbreak of one or more diseases from which the student is not protected. - 2.
+Health examination or immunization requirements on medical grounds, if the examining physician, advanced practice registered nurse, or physician assistant provides written verification. - 3.
+Eye examination requirement, if the student's parents/guardians show an undue burden or lack of access to a physician licensed to practice medicine in all of its branches who provides eye examinations or a licensed optometrist. - 4.
+Dental examination requirement, if the student's parents/guardians show an undue burden or a lack of access to a dentist.